julien-amar/hacking-journey/0x0B - x86 vs x64/README.md

 # x86 vs x64

-We will study how a C program is compiled (using gcc 9.3.0), and what are the main difference between those two infrastructures.
+This study enable to understand `how a C program is compiled` (using gcc 9.3.0), and `what are the main difference between x86 & x64 infrastructures`.

-We do use the following compilation flags: `-O0 -ggdb3 --std=c99 -Wall -Wextra -pedantic`
+For this study, we disable some optimizations & enable debug information by using the following compilation flags: `-O0 -ggdb3 --std=c99 -Wall -Wextra -pedantic`

 | Difference                                      | x64                                                               | x86                                                  |
 | ----------------------------------------------- | ----------------------------------------------------------------- | ---------------------------------------------------- |